 I come to metalworking from a design background, and my work across all mediums honors the same qualities: bold shapes, considered weight and movement, and a deeply human details.
 I aim to make pieces that are crafted and timeless—that become more beautiful as they age and take on new character and meaning.

 Most of my work begins as sketches on paper.
-They’re revised and often go through a few iterations of carving by hand in wax.
+Then, I carve the models by hand in wax.
 These tiny wax sculptures are turned into solid metal using a technique called lost wax casting.
 Each one is finished by hand.

 All my work is made locally and finished in my space in Brooklyn, NY.